ministryofjustice/opg-search-service/README.md

 ### Development environment

-Use docker-compose commands to build/start/stop the service locally e.g. `docker-compose up --build` will rebuild and start the service.
+Use docker compose commands to build/start/stop the service locally e.g. `docker compose up --build` will rebuild and start the service.

 By default the local URL is http://localhost:8000/services/search-service, where `/services/search-service` is configured by the `PATH_PREFIX` ENV variable.